WD-BYPASS/WD_BYPASS/docs/info.md

 ### Omnipotence

 Omnipotence is the general use Python based patch.
-It will be integrated into the main WD_Toolkit once more products are made.
+It was integrated into the main WD_Toolkit once the main toolkit was made.

 ```py{11}
 import os